isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 * Be alert and check for safety when walking in public areas and crossing the pedestrian crossings.
 * Always do the kerb drill and obey all traffic signals and signs.

+**Outside of School Premises**

+* Loitering in shopping malls, void decks, and playgrounds in school uniform after school hours is not allowed unless accompanied by a parent or guardian.
+* Always demonstrate respectful behavior in public places, including on buses and MRT trains.
+* Queue in an orderly manner when boarding buses or MRT trains.
+* Show graciousness and consideration toward others when on the public transport.

 ### CONDUCT